benjaminhoffman/gatsby-plugin-segment-js/README.md

       trackPage: false,

       // number (defaults to 50); time to wait after a route update before it should
-      // track the page change
+      // track the page change, to implement this, make sure your `trackPage` property is set to `true`
       trackPageDelay: 300,

       // If you need to proxy events through a custom endpoint,